Dispelling the Myths Behind the Hyperbole

 The calcium sulfite in water filter cartridges is very little, typically only around 70 grams (2½ ounces), and they will shed a maximum of 0.042 grams (0.0015 ounces) over their entire lifetimes.
 You would be exposed to less than 0.00006 grams (0.00000212 ounces) per shower, or, in other words, virtually undetectable amounts.

-A new filtration system manufacturer in the industry, in business for only a very short time, is pointing the finger at calcium sulfite as being a health risk.
+A new filtration system manufacturer in the industry that has been in business for only a very short time is pointing the finger at calcium in water filters as being a health risk.
 Of course, the business is attempting to distinguish itself from other established manufacturers.
-They have focused on using GAC (Granulated Activated Carbon) filters and Kinetic Degradation Fluxion (KDF) filters, or CTO (Chlorine, Taste, and Odor) filters, to the exclusion of CaSO3 and are attempting to vilify calcium sulfite as “unhealthy”.
+They have focused on using granulated activated carbon (GAC) filters, kinetic degradation fluxion (KDF) filters, or chlorine, taste, and odor (CTO) water filters.
+They exclude CaSO3 and are attempting to vilify sulfite filters as “unhealthy.”

-The problem is that it is much easier to say something is evil without any evidence and then place the burden on someone else to prove that your claim is unfounded.
-As an example, consider this warning advertisement that made the rounds on the Internet a few years ago.
+The problem is that it is much easier to say that calcium sulfite in water filters is evil without any evidence and then place the burden on someone else to prove that your claim is unfounded.
+As an example, consider warning advertisements for dihydrogen monoxide (DHMO) that made the rounds on the Internet a few years ago.

-When scientific integrity is at stake, someone must step up and take on the responsibility to examine and explain all the various technologies.
-We will undertake that further below, but first, let’s take a moment to understand some very easy chemistry.
+When scientific integrity is at stake, someone must step up and take on the responsibility to examine and explain all of the various technologies.
+We will undertake that further below — but first, let’s take a moment to understand some very easy chemistry.

 Sulfur is Essential

-Sulfur, sulfates, and sulfites are quite distinct from each other.
+Sulfur, sulfates, and sulfites are quite distinct from one another.
 Let’s understand them better.

-Sulfur is a fundamental part of thousands of basic biological functions inside our bodies.
-We can’t do without it because it is the third most common mineral in our bodies, concentrated in our skin, muscles, and bones.
-It is a vital component of the amino acids used in our bodies to create proteins, tissues, and hormones, as well as enzymes, and antibodies that protect us from disease.
+Sulfur is a fundamental part of thousands of basic biological functions inside of our bodies.
+We can’t do without it because it is the third-most common mineral in our bodies, concentrated in our skin, muscles, and bones.
+It is a vital component of the amino acids used in our bodies to create proteins, tissues, hormones, enzymes, and the antibodies that protect us from disease.